ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ```
 :::

 Purchasing using the above option is similar to previous examples.
 User needs to specify which Uniq will be used during the purchase and this Uniq will be transferred to `1aa2aa3aa4aa` at the end.
-The `strategy`, again, should match the `strategy` specified in the purchase option itself
+The `strategy`, again, should match the `strategy` specified in the purchase option itself.

 ::: details purchase.a
 ```sh